-The Thomas Fire, which concluded the nation’s costliest year of wildfires in 2017, consumed more than 1,000 structures throughout Ventura and Santa Barbara Counties, all within 15 to 30 minutes north of DKI member company, ASR Property Restoration of Oxnard, CA. While the fire was in progress, ASR received a call from the maintenance director from the Santa Paula Unified School District (SPUSD) asking them to inspect a few schools in the proximity to the fire that may have been affected by smoke odor, soot and ash intrusion.
+The Thomas Fire, which concluded the nation’s costliest year of wildfires in 2017, consumed more than 1,000 structures throughout Ventura and Santa Barbara Counties, all within 15 to 30 minutes north of our DKI member company.
+While the fire was in progress, our member received a call from the maintenance director from the Santa Paula Unified School District (SPUSD) asking them to inspect a few schools in the proximity to the fire that may have been affected by smoke odor, soot and ash intrusion.

-… 11 months later, the Woolsey Fire spread 20 to 30 minutes south of ASR’s office, at the boundary between Los Angeles and Ventura counties, and destroyed over 1,600 properties.
-Due to the work ASR had performed due to the damages from the Thomas Fire, they received a familiar call from the Ventura County Office of Education (VCOE).
+… 11 months later, the Woolsey Fire spread 20 to 30 minutes south of our member’s office, at the boundary between Los Angeles and Ventura counties, and destroyed over 1,600 properties.
+Due to the work they had performed due to the damages from the Thomas Fire, they received a familiar call from the Ventura County Office of Education (VCOE).

 Nearly 40 schools were in need of smoke and fire restoration during the Woolsey Fire – all of which were larger than those worked on for the Thomas Fire.
 The scope of work consisted of: full cleaning and deodorization but varied, and some schools also required refrigeration system cleaning.
 In addition to its scope of work for smoke damage, one of the schools, Malibu High, also required immediate water and mud remediation after an active mudslide, three weeks later, flooded six of its classrooms.

-To complete the scope of work in all affected school districts and meet the tight timelines, ASR determined they would need additional help and hired temporary workers within the community, including retired firefighters, independent contractors and parents of children who attended the affected schools.
-ASR also contacted local restoration companies to hire professional project managers to help run some of the schools.
-Through their recruiting efforts, ASR hired 50 additional people to assist during the Thomas Fire, and over 600 laborers who helped during the Woolsey Fire.
+To complete the scope of work in all affected school districts and meet the tight timelines, DKI determined they would need additional help and hired temporary workers within the community, including retired firefighters, independent contractors and parents of children who attended the affected schools.
+DKI’s member also contacted local restoration companies to hire professional project managers to help run some of the schools.
+Through their recruiting efforts, the member company hired 50 additional people to assist during the Thomas Fire, and over 600 laborers who helped during the Woolsey Fire.

 For each school, the team, including their temporary help, broke into groups to tackle each affected classroom.
 Each group spent roughly 60 to 90 minutes cleaning each classroom, then a separate team would follow up on each finished room and cover any details that may have been missed.
 During this time, air scrubbers and HVAC cleaning took place simultaneously.